alamedyang/magedocs/Obsidian/what_youll_need.md

 IntelliJ has a plugin, available by default, to install TextMate bundles.
 Acquire the `tmbundle` as explained above, and follow IntelliJ's documentation to install it.

+The steps that worked (for us) in October 2025:

+1. Download the VSIX.
+(This is secretly a `.zip` file.)
+2. Extract the VSIX to gain access to the `extension` folder.
+3. In IntelliJ, go to Settings > Editor > TextMate Bundles.
+4. Click the `+` and select the `extension` folder.
+You may have to refresh the directory tree to see it.
+5. Hit `Apply`.
+6. In Settings > Editor > File Types > Recognized File Types,
+	1. Add an entry for `MageGameScript`.
+Do not add a filename wildcard entry here.
+	2. Under the entry for `Text` (where you should see `*.log` and `*.txt`) add the wildcard entry `*.mgs`.

 ### Other IDEs

 Many other IDEs will accept TextMate grammars, but you will have to find and follow your IDE's specific instructions.